xmake-io/xmake-docs/package/remote_package.md

              os.rm(sourcedir)
              os.mv(sourcedir_tmp, sourcedir)
          else
-             -- if it is not archive file, we need only create empty source file and use package: originfile() os. tryrm(sourcedir)
+             -- if it is not archive file, we need only create empty source file and use package:originfile() os.tryrm(sourcedir)
              os.mkdir(sourcedir)
          end